Symplectic resolutions of quiver varieties: Introduction

 \subsection{Acknowledgments}

 The first author was partially supported by EPSRC grant EP/N005058/1.
 The second author was partially supported by NSF Grant DMS-1406553.
-The authors are grateful to the University of Glasgow for the hospitality provided during the workshop ``Symplectic representation theory'', where part of this work was done, and the second author to the 2015 Park City Mathematics Institute for an excellent working environment.
-We would like to thank Victor Ginzburg for suggesting we consider character varieties.
-We would also like to thank David Jordan, Johan Martens and Ben Martin for their many explanations regarding character varieties.
+The authors are grateful to the University of Glasgow for the hospitality provided during the workshop ``Symplectic representation theory'', where part of this work was done, and the second author to the 2015 Park City Mathematics Institute as well as to the Max Planck Institute for Mathematics for excellent working environments.

+We would like to thank Yoshinori Namikawa and Nick Proudfoot for useful discussions.
+We also thank Andrea Tirelli for careful reading and useful comments, and Ben Davison and Johannes Nicaise for useful comments on Tirelli's thesis, dealing with related material.